grafana/mimir/docs/sources/reference-http-api/_index.md

 weight: 10000
 ---

-Grafana Mimir exposes an HTTP API that you can use to push and query time series data, and operate the cluster.
+Grafana Mimir exposes an HTTP API that you can use to write and query time series data, and operate the cluster.

 This document groups API endpoints by service.
-Note that the API endpoints are exposed when you run Grafana Mimir in microservices mode and single-binary mode:
+Note that the API endpoints are exposed when you run Grafana Mimir in microservices mode and monolithic mode:

 - **Microservices**: Each service exposes its own endpoints.
 - **Monolithic mode**: The Grafana Mimir instance exposes all API endpoints.